 Speech therapy is helpful in many speech disorders.
 A cleft palate is almost always repaired surgically, but children still usually require speech therapy as well.

 The ability to use, understand, or express language can be reduced in otherwise healthy children (called specific language impairment).
 Thus, the ability to communicate is greatly impaired, limiting educational, social, and vocational opportunities.
 This disorder occurs in about 5% of children and is more common among boys.
 Abnormal genes appear to play a role in many cases.
 Alternatively, language problems can develop because of another disorder, such as a brain injury, intellectual disability, hearing loss, neglect or abuse, autism, or attention-deficit/hyperactivity disorder.

 Some children appear to recover on their own.
 Others need language therapy.
 Some respond poorly to therapy.

 To diagnose voice and speech disorders, doctors examine the mouth, ears, and nose.
 Hearing tests are done, and the nervous system is assessed.
 If a voice disorder is suspected, doctors may look at the voice box with a mirror or a thin, flexible viewing tube (called a nasopharyngolaryngoscope), which is inserted through the nose.

 Language disorders are diagnosed by comparing the child’s language with that expected for children of the same age.

 Most important, parents or caretakers should be alert for communication problems in children and should contact a doctor if they suspect such a problem.
-Checklists of communication developmental landmarks are available and can help parents and caregivers detect a problem (see National Institute on Deafness and Other Communications Disorders ).
+Checklists of communication developmental landmarks are available and can help parents and caregivers detect a problem.
 For example, if children cannot say at least two words by their first birthday, they may have a communication disorder.